 Applications are now open for the 2023 cycle.
 Please submit your application by 17 July 2023 if you wish to have your application considered in the 2023 Assembly Closed Session.

 Any applications received after this date may be considered and recommended for accreditation in the next cycle, in 2024.

 When will I be told that the application is successful?

 The Committee’s role is to recommend to the closed session that an authority be accredited as a member.
-Article 2.1 of the rules provide that the decision on accreditation is taken by the Assembly membership at the closed session itself.
+Rule 2.1 of the Rules and Procedures provide that the decision on accreditation is taken by the Assembly membership at the closed session itself.